 biophilic moodboards: the benefits of "risky" interiors

-Risk is a broad concept and what is in scope for biophilic design is a balanced combination of perceived risk and a rational knowledge of safety.
-In practice, this refers to situations that seem risky while in fact being safe.
+Yet not just any type of risk will work… What’s in scope to support positive feelings is a balanced combination of perceived risk and a rational knowledge of safety.
+In practice, situations that seem risky while in fact being safe.

-Clear glass is a good example.
-Glass makes things visually disappear, creating a sense of instability while still being structurally sound.
-Suspended and cantilevered elements are also a way to add an element of risk to interiors as they give a sense of precarious balance.
+Clear glass is a good example, as it makes things visually disappear.
+This can create a sense of instability while still being structurally sound.
+Suspended and cantilevered elements are also an option, as they give a sense of precarious balance.

 playing safe with risk

-Risk features are clearly not suitable for all situations or for everybody.
+Apparent risk features are definitely not suitable for all situations nor for everybody.
 But there is one instance of risk that is less extreme yet equally effective: the risk of getting wet.

-Examples of it would be a floating pathway across a water pond, or a hammock sitting on top of a pool.
+Examples could be a floating pathway across a water pond, or a hanging chair swinging over a water body.

 As a whole, apparent risk features translate feelings of excitement and adventure into design solutions, making designed spaces highly stimulating and engaging.